EFHW Transformer Losses: A Reality Check

 - Ignoring standing waves

-These issues skew the results drastically.
-Realistic loss evaluation requires measuring both forward and reflected power under real antenna load, using properly choked lines and observing heating effects in the core.
+These errors skew results.
+Realistic evaluation requires forward and reflected power measurement under real antenna load, with proper choking and observation of core heating.

 Summary

-EFHWs are not inherently bad — but their efficiency is bounded by the transformer, especially below 14 MHz.
-For high bands (17–10m), transformer losses often exceed 30% (1.5 dB), which makes them a poor choice compared to off-center fed dipoles, multiband verticals, or resonant monoband antennas.
+EFHWs are not inherently poor performers — but their efficiency is fundamentally limited by the transformer, especially below 14 MHz.
+On higher bands (17–10 m), transformer losses often reach 30% (≈1.5 dB), making them less attractive than off-center fed dipoles, multiband verticals, or resonant monoband antennas.